ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 3. Only urgent alerts will result in an on-call engineer being paged.
 4. The alerts will reset quickly after the event has ended.

-### Caveats

-TODO:

-- Low traffic services
-- The effect of high and low SLOs (90% and 99.999%)
-  - And the effect of short windows?
-E.g. daily?
-Or 15 minutes?
-- Not all requests are equal - can classify requests and have different SLOs for different classes
-- SLAs can exist for multiple clients.
-One client might only account for a small percentage of traffic.
-A 100% error rate for one client might not trigger an alert, but still cause an SLA breach.
-- If you have already used up much of your budget for the current SLO period, your alerts might not be sensitive enough.
+## Writing the alerting rules

 Now we (finally!) know what we're aiming for, we can take a look at writing these alerting rules.

-## Writing the alerting rules
+{% include callout.html
+  type="info"

-TODO: I'll be focusing on Prometheus here.
-I expect some of the concepts will apply to other systems.
+  content="I'll be focusing on Prometheus here.
+I expect some of the concepts will apply to other systems."

-TODO: write some alerting rules!
-How are these calculated?
-How efficiently?
-Do we need recording rules?
+%}

 Let's start with our `burn rate = 1` alert, with just a single window for now.